 As the preceding illustrates, three manufacturing companies in the county have announced renovation or expansion plans that are expected to create a combined total of 183 jobs.
-In addition, expansion is planned for the west campus of the McLaren Bay Region hospital.
-A sanitary sewer upgrade project is currently underway in Monitor Township, along with various bridge projects in Bay City that will have a positive impact within the county.
+In addition, expansion is planned for the west campus of the McLaren Bay Region hospital and a sanitary sewer upgrade project is currently underway in Monitor Township.